EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Evaluation

 \section{Evaluation}

-In this section, we first show micro-benchmark results to demonstrate the accuracy-consistency and efficiency of \oursys{}.
-We then evaluate the benefits of \oursys{} in a small cluster with 32 V100 GPUs, 16 P100 GPUs, and 16 T4 GPUs to compare the scheduling policy using real workloads.
-Finally, we present the evaluation results on one of our production clusters equipped with thousands of GPUs.
+In this section, we present the evaluation of \oursys{}.
+Firstly, we demonstrate its accuracy-consistency and efficiency through micro-benchmarks.
+Secondly, we evaluate it using real workloads on a small cluster with 64 GPUs to show its scheduling efficiency.
+Lastly, we evaluate it on a production cluster equipped with thousands of GPUs to highlight the improvement in cluster utilization.

-The micro-benchmark experiments and trace experiments are conducted on a cloud GPU cluster with 16 servers, specially, 4 servers each with 8 V100 GPUs, 8 servers each with 2 P100 GPUs, and 4 servers each with 4 T4 GPUs.
-Each server runs CentOS 7.8, and their GPUs are powered by NVIDIA driver 450.102.04, CUDA 10.1, and CUDNN 7.
-The cloud GPU cluster is managed by Kubernetes; jobs are submitted through KubeFlow, and are executed in Docker containers.
-As for the workloads, eight state-of-the-art deep learning models are selected from Github, together with open datasets, as summarized in Table~\ref{tab:trace_workloads}.
-The eight models are implemented based on PyTorch 1.8 LTS, and they are ported using \ourth{} with a few lines of code changing.
+The micro-benchmark experiments and trace experiments are conducted on a cloud GPU cluster with 16 servers, specially, 4 servers each with 8 V100, 8 servers each with 2 P100, and 4 servers each with 4 T4.
+Each server runs CentOS 7.8, and their GPUs are powered by Nvidia driver 450.102.04, CUDA 10.1, and CuDNN 7.
+As for the workloads, eight state-of-the-art DL models are selected from Github, together with open datasets, as summarized in Table~\ref{tab:trace_workloads}.
+They are implemented based on PyTorch 1.8 LTS, and are ported to \oursys{} with a few lines of code changing.